Sound out of Place with KMRU

 Personal Take | 30 minutes

 KMRU, known for his use of field recordings in emotive, experimental compositions, spent his formative years in Nairobi, where he says the background noise was constant.
-Upon moving outside the city in his teens, he found that the stillness of his new hometown drastically changed how he heard the sounds around him.
+As shown in this new short documentary, upon moving outside the city in his teens, KMRU found that the stillness of his new hometown drastically changed how he heard the sounds around him.
 This contrast he perceived, and the resulting shift in his creative output, cemented in him just how deeply our sonic environment can influence us.

 But there’s more to an artist’s work than their surroundings – personal history, internal feelings and beliefs can all play a part in the creative process.
-In this session, KMRU will tell the story of the urban and social world that helped form his ideas and artistic personality, and invites us to discuss with him in an extended Q&A: Is the music we make necessarily informed by where we’re from?
+In this session, KMRU will tell the story of the urban and social world that helped form his ideas and artistic personality.
+After the screening, KMRU invites us to discuss with him in an extended Q&A: Is the music we make necessarily informed by where we’re from?
 Can we find ways to appreciate artists’ influences, without minimizing their experiences or reducing their work to just an example of a culture?

 KMRU's participation is possible with support from Paris cultural institution INA GRM, where he is currently artist-in-residence and will be streaming from for Loop Create.